AlphaAmeame/Cogs189_BCI_project/README.md

 # Cogs189_BCI_project

-please goto main_weijia.ipynb for our final result
+please go to main_weijia.ipynb for our final result